ben-m2002/Yappersville/README.md

 - I have java script web socket support that will be used in the chat page
 - The application has the full java script interactions.

+## React Deliverable

+### This deliverable will show my knowledge of React
+-Bundled using WebPack and Babel as generated from using create-react-app -Created multiple react components, for login, groups, chat, private, members, messages -Routed html requests properly
+-Used react states for proper react components

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md